 A full array of inpatient and outpatient consult services are available by referral as well as a comprehensive multidisciplinary team in this NCQA-certified level 3 Patient Centered Medical Home.

-All residents participate in the Johns Hopkins Ambulatory Modules.
-These modules are assigned to be completed on a quarterly basis and are discussed by faculty during clinic time.
+All residents participate in the online Ambulatory Modules.
+These modules are assigned to be completed on a quarterly basis.
 Our senior residents have found that they are an excellent board review tool.
 Each year, residents vie for monetary awards that recognize the resident who completes the most modules as well as those who score the highest on the end of year assessment.